jkulawik/ServiceChecker/README.md

 If any ports are detected by Shodan that aren't in the service list, they will get added to the LAN scan list.
 This happens during runtime, so they won't be in the list when you relaunch the tool.

+### Using the LAN scanner

+Please be aware of the limitations caused by how this tool works:
+* The tool determines your local IP and assumes a /24 subnet mask (due to considerable issues with getting the network mask via Python)
+* Hence it can currently only scan the addresses in the last IP octet range (`X.X.X.1` - `X.X.X.255`).
+It should be sufficient for standard home networks, however.
+* The tool then does a ping sweep to find active hosts in the network.
+Not all devices are pingable at all times - e.g. Android phones put the Wifi to sleep for battery saving and might not respond consistently.
+Some devices aren't pingable at all. **Note that devices which don't respond to ping won't be scanned.**
+* To combat this, it is also possible to scan IPs from a list.
+You can use this setting by editing the config file.

 ### Using the DHCP scanner

 The scanner creates separate logs for each day in the `/logs` folder.